 "Even funnier than the man who has been made ridiculous, however, is the man who, having had something funny happen to him, refuses to admit that anything out of the way has happened, and attempts to maintain his dignity."Just because a character is as fun-loving and jolly as a manically depressed anteater with anorexia doesn't mean they can't be funny.
-A Comically Serious character's lack of reaction to embarassing, undignified, or just plain bizarre situations can subvert our expecations of embarassment, hysteria, or insanity and make for Comedy Gold.
+A Comically Serious character's lack of reaction to embarrassing, undignified, or just plain bizarre situations can subvert our expectations of embarrassment, hysteria, or insanity and make for Comedy Gold.
 When they're not serving as the 'straight man' for all the wacky hijinks the universe throws their way, the character is likely to be a Deadpan Snarker, The Stoic, or The Quiet One.
 Typically works as a Straight Man in the cast, although they may have a quirky Achilles' Heel.
 Often, they become the victim of Not So Above It All.
 Comically Serious characters often turn up in Brit Coms.
 Bizarrely enough, has a very similar comedic style to the certain kinds of Cloudcuckoolander, in that the Cloudcuckoolander's comedy often comes from serious reactions to their own oddities, while The Comically Serious's comes from serious reactions to other peoples' oddities.
 Might also be the Butt Monkey in settings where being serious is seen as an offense.
 A Sub-Trope of Bathos.
 A Sister Trope to Serious Business, Comical Overreacting.
-Compare No Sense of Humor, So Unfunny It's Funny, Narm.
-Contrast Dude, Not Funny!.
+Compare No Sense of Humor, So Unfunny, It's Funny, Narm.
+Contrast Laughably Evil, Dude, Not Funny!.

 open/close all folders